 - A. Interactions between Companies and healthcare professionals provide valuable scientific, clinical, product, and policy information about medicines that may lead to improved patient care. - B. Appropriate marketing helps to ensure that medicines are used correctly for maximum patient benefit.
-Company relationships with healthcare professionals are critical to achieving these goals because they enable Companies to: - 1. inform healthcare professionals about the benefits and risks of medicines to help advance appropriate patient use; - 2. provide scientific and educational information; - 3. support medical research and education; and - 4. obtain feedback and advice about our products through consultation with medical experts. - C. All interactions with healthcare professionals are to be conducted in a professional and ethical manner. - 1.
-Healthcare professionals must not be improperly influenced by Companies. - 2.
-Nothing should be offered or provided by a Company in a manner that inappropriately influences a healthcare professional's prescribing practices. - 3.
-Education and promotional activities should encourage the appropriate use of medicines by presenting them objectively and without exaggerating their properties, and should be in compliance with the provisions prescribed by these Principles and applicable local, national, and regional industry codes of ethics. - 4.
-Relationships between Company personnel and healthcare professionals should encourage the development of a medical practice committed to patients' well-being and be based on truthful, accurate, and updated scientific evidence.
+Ethical company relationships with healthcare professionals are critical to achieving these goals because they enable Companies to: - 1.
+Inform healthcare professionals about the benefits and risks of medicines to help advance appropriate patient use; - 2.
+Provide accurate and current scientific and educational information; - 3.
+Support medical research and education; and - 4.
+Obtain feedback and advice about products through consultation with medical experts. - C. All interactions with healthcare professionals are to be conducted in a transparent, open, and professional and ethical manner. - 1.
+Companies must not improperly influence Healthcare professionals. - 2.
+Nothing should be offered or provided by a Company in a manner that could inappropriately influence a healthcare professional's prescribing practices. - 3.
+Companies' education and promotional activities should encourage the appropriate use of medicines by presenting them objectively and without exaggerating their properties, in a fair, balanced and scientifically accurate manner, and should be in compliance with the provisions prescribed by these Principles and applicable local and regional industry codes of ethics. - 4.
+Relationships between Company personnel and healthcare professionals should encourage the development of medical and prescribing practices committed to patients' well-being and be based on truthful, accurate, and updated scientific evidence.

-2. Promotional Information and Activities
+I. Promotional Information and Activities

 - A. No medicines shall be promoted for use in a specific economy until the requisite approval for marketing for such use has been given in that economy.
-Promotion should be consistent with locally approved product information. - 1.
-It is understood that national laws and regulations usually dictate the format and content of the product information communicated on labeling, packaging, leaflets, data sheets and in all promotional material.
+Promotion should be consistent with locally approved product information. - It is understood that local laws and regulations usually dictate the format and content of the product information communicated on labeling, packaging, leaflets, data sheets and in all promotional material.

-- 2. Companies commit that pertinent and appropriate information will be made available to all healthcare professionals in all economies, as permitted by applicable laws and regulations. - B. Promotional information should be clear, legible, accurate, balanced, fair, objective and sufficiently complete to enable healthcare professionals to form his or her own opinion of the therapeutic value of the medicines concerned. - 1.
+- Companies commit that pertinent, accurate and appropriate information will be made available to all healthcare professionals in all economies, as required and permitted by applicable laws and regulations. - B. Promotional information should be clear, legible, scientifically and clinically accurate, balanced, fair, objective and sufficiently complete to enable healthcare professionals to form their own opinion of the therapeutic value of the medicines concerned. - 1.
 Promotional information should be based on an up-to-date evaluation of all relevant evidence and reflect that evidence clearly.
-It should not mislead by distortion, exaggeration, undue emphasis, omission or in any other way. - 2.
-Promotional information should be capable of substantiation either by reference to the approved labeling or by scientific evidence.
+It should not mislead by distortion, exaggeration, undue emphasis, omission or in any other way. - Promotional information should be capable of substantiation either by reference to the approved labeling or by scientific evidence.
 Such evidence should be made available on request to healthcare professionals.
 Companies should deal objectively with requests for information made in good faith and should provide data which are appropriate to the source of the inquiry. - 3.
-Companies are responsible for compliance with applicable laws and regulations, including intellectual property laws, and local, national, and regional industry codes of ethics. - 4.
+Companies are responsible for compliance with applicable laws and regulations, including intellectual property laws, and local and regional industry codes of ethics. - 4.
 Clinical assessments, postmarketing surveillance and experience programmes and postauthorization studies must not be disguised promotion.
-Such assessments, programmes and studies must be conducted with a primarily scientific or educational purpose. - Materials sponsored by a Company relating to medicines and their uses, whether promotional in nature or not, should clearly indicate by whom they have been sponsored.
+Such assessments, programmes and studies must be conducted with a primarily scientific or educational purpose. - 5.
+Materials sponsored by a Company relating to medicines and their uses, whether promotional in nature or not, should clearly indicate by whom they have been sponsored.

-3. Safety of Medicines
+III.
+Safety of Medicines

-- A. Medicines provided by Companies will conform to high standards of quality, safety and efficacy as determined by regulatory authorities in each economy in which they operate. - B. Companies will report adverse events or adverse drug reactions to regulatory authorities, subject to applicable laws and regulations.
+- A. Medicines provided by Companies will conform to the highest standards of quality, safety and efficacy as determined by regulatory authorities in each economy in which they operate. - B. Companies will report adverse events or adverse drug reactions to regulatory authorities, subject to applicable laws and regulations.

-4. Symposia and Congresses
+IV.
+Symposia and Congresses